Vishrut19/Netflix-GPT/README.md

 - Created Redux Store with userSlice
 - Implemented Sign Out Logic
 - Updated UserName/ Display Name as well as Photo URL.
+- Fixed BUG: Getting Redirect to Browse Page even the User is not Logged In.
+- Added Hard Coded Values to Constant File.

 # Features